Alamofire + AlamofireObjectMapper

 ERROR: The Internet connection appears to be offline.

-This happens because the database data can still be loaded, while the api cannot be called since the Internet connection is dead.
+This happens because the database data can still be loaded, while the API cannot, since the Internet connection is now down.

-We now have an app with offline support, that only refreshes its data whenever a call to the api provides new data.
-All we had to do was to change two lines that determine which service implementation we use.
+We now have an app with offline support, that only refreshes its data whenever a call to the API provides new data.
+All we had to do was to change two lines that defines the service to use.
+The app doesn’t care about any of this.

 Add Dependency Injection to the app